Submitting Your App to the Store

 All apps need to have App Sandbox enabled, as described in Configuring App Sandbox (Mac).

 All apps and their installer packages need to be signed to submit them to the Mac App Store.
 If you use a helper app, read Daemons and Services Programming Guide to learn how to configure the helper app.

 Upload Your Final Candidate

 If you have never uploaded your app to iTunes Connect, read Uploading Your App to iTunes Connect for how to create, validate, and upload an archive.
-If you used TestFlight to distribute your app to testers (described in Exporting Your App for Testing (iOS, tvOS, watchOS)), you can submit the last build you distributed for testing directly to App Review.
+If you used TestFlight to distribute your app to testers (described in Distributing Your App Using TestFlight (iOS, tvOS, watchOS)), you can submit the last build you distributed for testing directly to App Review.

 Submit Your App

 To submit the build of your app to App Review, read Submitting the App in iTunes Connect Developer Guide.

 In this chapter, you learned how to prepare your app and submit it to App Review.
 To learn how to view the status of your app after you submit it to App Review, read Viewing the Status of Your App.